mwmdev/dalog/README.md

 ## SSH Support

-DaLog can read log files from remote servers via SSH.
+`dalog` can read log files from remote servers via SSH.
 This is particularly useful for:
 - Monitoring production logs without logging into servers
 - Viewing logs from multiple servers in separate terminal windows
 - Applying your local dalog configuration to remote logs